quentinjamet/Tuto/mk_config/manga_sto.md

   pkgs_dirs:
     - $DATAWORK/conda/pkgs
   ```
-(Other versioni of conda are available here: ```/appli/anaconda/version/```).
+(Other versions of conda are available here: ```/appli/anaconda/version/```).

-Creating the python environmemnt will take time and it is safer to run on a dedicated ftp node:
+Creating the python environmemnt will some take time (~1h) and it is safer to run on a dedicated ftp node:
   ```
   qsub -I -q ftp -l walltime=02:59:00 -l mem=32G
   ```